Frequently Asked Questions (FAQ)

 name

 .
-Sometimes this leads to problems when the tags contains unusual
+This can result in problems when the tag contains unusual characters,

-Another problem are reserved names in the PostgreSQL database, for instance
+are tags using a reserved name in the PostgreSQL database, for instance

 natural